 It felt very repetitive to me.
 Alot of the same words were used over and over again in multiple poems, and to me, it made the poems lose character and uniqueness.
 I would’ve loved to see more diverse pieces, maybe some playing with different types of forms, too.
 Many times I felt like I was reading the same poem I had read just pages before.

 Overall, I did enjoy this book.
 It didn’t leave me with a “wow” feeling, but it was good.
 It’s not personally my favorite type or style of poetry, but it wasn’t bad, and I’m sure other readers would enjoy it.
 I look forward to reading more of Breanne Weber’s work.
-Chameleon Skin gets four out of five stars from me.
+Chameleon Skin gets three out of five stars from me.